You are receiving warnings that your slug is too large, and now your application will not build.

-The maximum allowed slug size is 500GB.
+The maximum allowed slug size (after compression) is 500MB.
 Slug size varies greatly depending on what language and framework you are using, how many dependencies you have added and other factors specific to your app.
 Smaller slugs can be transferred to the dyno manager more quickly, allowing for more immediate scaling.
 You should try to keep your slugs as small and nimble as possible.

 You can try and reduce your slug size in a number of ways.
 The easiest is to add a

 .slugignore file to your application to tell the slug compiler to ignore any unnecessary files in your application, such as static assets.

 To determine what files/folders are taking up space in your slug you can inspect you slug by starting up a one-off dyno like so:

 Once in the dyno you can use the

 du -ha --max-depth 1 /app | sort -hr command to show the files and folders in the current directory, ordered by (uncompressed) size:

 ~ $ du -ha --max-depth 1 /app | sort -hr

 This can be helpful in determining where large files are.

 You may also find that clearing the build cache helps reduce the size of the slug.